-In the month of March for each year of this policy, a review will be conducted to identify the progress made against the 20 numbered objectives.
-A report will be compiled and made available to show where these objectives have been achieved, where further progress against them is required and where objectives may need to be redefined in order to make them more effective.
+In the month of December each year, a review will be conducted to identify the progress made against the 22 numbered objectives.
+A report will be compiled to show where these objectives have been achieved, where further progress against them is required and where objectives may need to be redefined to make them more effective.